cppitems/ex2.3/README.md

 Similarly, you should change all other functions to use iterators and the functions provided in `<algorithm>` to achieve compatibility with the containers used in the tests.
 For an overview and documentation of all algorithms available in the algorithms library of the C++ standard library, see [https://en.cppreference.com/w/cpp/algorithm]([https://en.cppreference.com/w/cpp/algorithm).
-This header contains many different functions and **you may use any of them**, however you should be able to solve the exercise using the following functions (in no particular order):
+This header contains many different functions and **you may use any of them**, however the following functions should be enough to solve the exercise (in no particular order):
 - [std::fill](https://en.cppreference.com/w/cpp/algorithm/fill)
 - [std::transform](https://en.cppreference.com/w/cpp/algorithm/transform)
 - [std::generate](https://en.cppreference.com/w/cpp/algorithm/generate)